 Falling For Boho

-No matter the season or the occasion, you can always incorporate bohemian influences into your look.
+No matter the season or the occasion, you can always incorporate bohemian influences into your plus size clothing wardrobe.
 Braids in your hair, dangly jewelry, and accessories made from natural textures like leather, straw, and suede are always a great way to channel your inner boho goddess.
 Interested in trying out some boho outfits?
 Be sure to update your preferences in your style profile and leave your Dia Stylist a note!